MicrosoftDocs/memdocs/sccm/core/servers/deploy/install/setup-reference.md

 For more information, including disclosure of the details collected by each level, see [Diagnostics and usage data for System Center Configuration Manager](../../../../core/plan-design/diagnostics/diagnostics-and-usage-data.md).

-To view the System Center Configuration Manager Privacy Statement, see [http://go.microsoft.com/fwlink/?LinkID=626527](http://go.microsoft.com/fwlink/?LinkID=626527).
+To view the System Center Configuration Manager Privacy Statement on-line, go to [http://go.microsoft.com/fwlink/?LinkID=626527](http://go.microsoft.com/fwlink/?LinkID=626527).